TheKataLog/DevExperts/README.md

 ## Requirements

-A non-profit organization, Diversity Cyber Council, would like to to establish a sustainable and diverse talent pipeline that extends career equity to underrepresented demographics.
+A non-profit organization, Diversity Cyber Council, would like to establish a sustainable and diverse talent pipeline that extends career equity to underrepresented demographics.
 Their goals is to identify and reduce potential biases in the job candidate hiring and interview process, as well as to reduce redundancy and ineffectiveness of the traditional applicant tracking software matching viable candidates with job descriptions.

-For this purpose, the organization strives to implement a supplemental HR platform that anonymizes candidate information while highlighting their objective skills and qualifying experience.
+For this purpose, the organization strives to implement a supplemental HR platform - ClearView - that anonymizes candidate information while highlighting their objective skills and qualifying experience.
 Candidates will upload their resumes and the system will leverage AI to construct stories about them, while eliminating all personal information.
 Companies will post job descriptions and will pay to unlock matched profiles.
 Data points will be aggregated to reveal any